Dev-Eyitayo/FlexiRyde/README.md

 # 🚐 FlexiRyde

-**FlexiRyde** is a modern web-based ride booking platform tailored for seamless **interstate and intracity travel** across Nigeria.
+**FlexiRyde** is a modern web-based ride booking platform tailored for seamless **interstate and intercity travel** across Nigeria.
 Our goal is to bridge the gap between travelers and transport providers by offering a centralized, intuitive, and transparent system for booking bus rides.

 ---